Policy & Influence

 The British Beauty Council aims to shape policy, promote sustainability, and support growth and talent within the beauty industry through advocacy, collaboration, and targeted initiatives.

-The Council’s policy work underpins each of its pillars, currently Investment, Innovation & Technology; Talent and Careers and Trade & Export.
+The Council’s policy work underpins each of its pillars, currently Investment, Innovation & Technology; Talent & Careers and Trade & Export.
 More widely, it is driven by the current – and pressing – issues facing the beauty and personal care industry.

 This two-pronged approach ensures the Council is always advocating for all of the sectors that make up our vibrant and talented industry, enabling us to support sector-specific trade organisations.